CPOC Strategy 2023-2026

-CPOC is dedicated to the advancement of perioperative care through focusing on six main strategic themes identified by the CPOC Board.
+CPOC is dedicated to the advancement of perioperative care through focusing on five main strategic themes identified by the CPOC Board

-To improve the health of people of all ages including children undergoing operations or procedures in the four nations of the UK, by promoting the highest standards of perioperative care for all patients at all stages of their surgical journey.
+To improve the health of people of all ages, at all stages of their surgical journey, by promoting the highest standards of perioperative care.

 What we will do and our strategic priorities

 Our goal is to implement perioperative care pathways across geographical partnerships of healthcare providers and commissioners, local authorities and other partners who work together to plan and integrate care.
 This will enable providers to work collaboratively to deliver seamless patient care and long-term population health benefits, realising every opportunity to improve patient health.

 Our objective is to embed prevention, including perioperative care pathways into routine clinical practice.